naseriax/sshcli/README.md

 ## Small cli tool to select ssh/sftp profiles from ~/.ssh/config file using keyboard arrow keys and connect

-## How to run:
+# How to run:
-# Requirement:
+## Requirement:
 ```
-Golang must be installed on the system.
+Golang must be installed on the system where you want to compile the code.
 ```
-# Steps:
+## Steps:
 ```
 1: clone the repository.
 2: run "go mod tidy" to download the extra modules.